This help article will help you set up the Invoice Inbox and start getting your invoices read, for fast and easy processing. So let’s get you started.

 These are effectively “exclude” email addresses

 A key thing for accurate supplier matching is to have relevant supplier email addresses recorded against each supplier.
 It could be that you send purchase orders to one address but get invoices from another.
 Make sure you record the invoice email addresses in the supplier record.
 When Zahara receives an email into the inbox it attempts to match the supplier and it will do this on the email address.
 You can populate the supplier email addresses as you go as well.
+You will notice the option of saving the email address against the supplier record.

 If no email address matches we will look at the OCR results (assuming you have invoice count and the invoice has been read).
 We will fuzzy match the results with the supplier records we hold for this business unit.
 If there is a successful match then the supplier record will be populated.
 This accommodates a multi-page invoice PDF being emailed into Zahara as well.
 Invoices will be separated and suppliers matched.
-Some invoices don’t have a supplier name clearly displayed – they may use a logo – so if we cannot find a match, the supplier record will be set to the very first supplier in your list.
+Some invoices don’t have a supplier name clearly displayed – they may use a logo – so if we cannot find a match, the supplier record will be set to the very first supplier in your list, or left blank.
 It’s very important when processing invoices that users do cross-check with their eyes this first piece of key information.

 If for any reason an invoice is processed against the wrong supplier, you can edit it and change it later on.
 Just make sure it hasn’t been exported already before you do this.